Here’s how I installed an external USB Bluetooth adapter inside my laptop case.

 Disassembled the adapter and remove the circuit board.

 Unsolder the USB connector.

-I soldered four wires to the Bluetooth module.
+I soldered four wires to the circuit board.
 I used terminals for the USB connector.

-After that I soldered four wires to four contacts on the back of the USB connector.
-Be careful.
-Make sure all wires are connected correctly.
+After that I soldered wires to the back of the USB port.

 Finally, assembled the laptop and tested it.
 There is no on/off hardware switch for the Bluetooth module but I can turn it on and off through software.